 The gastrointestinal tract spans around 9 meters and is responsible for absorbing nutrients from our food.
 Beyond this it is home to trillions of microbes and thousands of strains of bacteria all contributing to our metabolic and immune health.
 Coordinating the gastrointestinal tract is the enteric nervous system and brain-gut axis that gives rise to our visceral sensations and allow us to feel our emotions.
 With all this complexity, it comes as little surprise that things can often go wrong.

-With around 20% of the population currently suffering from some form of gastrointestinal disorder, gastrointestinal tract poses an ever-growing challenge in diagnosis and treatment.
+With around 20% of the population currently suffering from some form of gastrointestinal disorder, the management of digestive diseases presents an ever-growing burden for health care services.

 Motilent’s mission is to change the way we see the gut.
 We have spent the last 5 years developing new imaging technology that is helping researchers and clinicians understand how the digestive tract works.
-Our key clinical focus area is Crohn’s Disease, a debilitating inflammatory condition affecting people of all ages and GIQuant helps clinicians to identify earlier when patients stop responding to immunotherapy.
+Our key clinical focus area is Crohn’s Disease, a debilitating inflammatory condition affecting people of all ages and our first product GIQuant aims to help clinicians to identify earlier when patients stop responding to immunotherapy.

 Our operational team